1. What is the difference between a lesson and a walkout?

 Beginner walkouts take place at 1pm on Saturdays and Sundays.
 These are suitable for both adults and children.

-3. What is the difference between a group and private walkout, rideout or lesson?
+3. What is the private walkout?

 4. How can I pay?